 Check you have everything you need

 Before monitoring your first nests it’s worth running through a checklist: do you know the Code of Conduct and have you familiarised yourself with the methodology?
 Have you read the general health and safety guidance for BTO volunteers?
 If you expect to find nests you can’t reach, do you have a mirror on a stick?
 Can you record precise grid references of nests with your phone or hand-held GPS?
-Do you have a copy of the Coding Card (very handy)?
+It is beneficial to record status and habitats in the field; do you have the Ringing and NRS Info app which provides these codes in the resources, or a saved copy of the habitat codes and status codes?

 Monitor some nests!

 So long as it is the breeding season you can start right away.
 Obviously, not all species are nesting at the same time but some are always busy between March and September.
 See the annual timeline below for further guidance.

 Input your observations into Demography OnlineGo to Demography Online

 Once you’ve started collecting observations, you should input them into Demography Online (DemOn).
 There is guidance for using DemOn if you need help getting started with data entry.